pydata/xarray/HOW_TO_RELEASE.md

       git push --force upstream stable
       git checkout master
      ```
     It's OK to force push to 'stable' if necessary.
 (We also update the stable
     branch with `git cherry-pick` for documentation only fixes that apply the
     current released version.)
 16. Add a section for the next release {0.X.Y+1} to doc/whats-new.rst:
-     ```
+     ```rst
      .. _whats-new.{0.X.Y+1}:

      v{0.X.Y+1} (unreleased)